-5.1 The Act required the Council to adopt "Arrangements" for dealing with allegations that Councillors have potentially failed to comply with the Code.
+- 5.1 The Act required the Council to adopt "Arrangements" for dealing with allegations that Councillors have potentially failed to comply with the Code.
 Any allegations that Councillors have not complied with the Disclosable Pecuniary Interests regime under the Act are not dealt with under the Council's "Arrangements" as they are potentially criminal offences and need to be dealt with by the Police.
-As at the date of this report there have been no such allegations or referrals.

-- 5.2 The Council's "Arrangements" are made publically available on the Borough Council's website and have been used on several occasions in relation to both Borough and Parish councillors.
+As at the date of this report there have been no such allegations or referrals. - 5.2 The Council's "Arrangements" are made publicly available on the Borough Council's website and have been implemented in relation to both Borough and Parish Councillors.
 All allegations are received by the Monitoring Officer who makes an initial assessment of the merits of the complaint in consultation with an Independent Person in accordance with the "Arrangements". - 5.3 The table at Appendix 1 below details the number, type and outcome of allegations received since 1 July 2012.
-The table indicates a decrease in the numbers in the past year.
-This is cannot be attributed to a particular reason.
-The Localism Act states that the Code of Conduct only applies when a Councillor is acting in their official capacity as a councillor.
+The table indicates a slight increase in the numbers in the past year.
+This cannot be attributed to a particular reason.
+The Localism Act states that the

+Code of Conduct only applies when a Councillor is acting in their official capacity as a councillor.
 This has been upheld by subsequent case law which has confirmed the position.
-Accordingly, the Code can only be used to regulate councillors' conduct when they are acting in that capacity. - 5.4 In previous years several complaints had been received regarding comments made on social media.
-The Committee supported the provision of training for councillors regarding the use of social media.
-In addition, the Member Development Group highlighted social media as an area where training should be provided for councillors.
-Last year sessions were run for councillors facilitated by an external trainer which were well attended.
-Even though the numbers of complaints have reduced it is suggested that refresher sessions are scheduled in due course. - 5.5 Overall the Council's Localism Act "Arrangements" appear to be operating satisfactorily and I would propose that the Committee continues to keep them under annual review and to make any appropriate recommendations to Full Council on any subsequent amendments to the "Arrangements" in the light of experience.
-The Council's Code of Conduct is compliant with the law, however the Committee may wish to review its wording.
+Accordingly, the Code can only be used to regulate Councillors' conduct when they are acting in that capacity.
+The Council's Code of Conduct is compliant with the law; however the Committee may wish to review its wording.